plasticmacaroni/bg3-missables/checklist.md

 - Don't take the elevator up until you've done the creche and other Act 1.5 content
 # Act 1.5 Road
 - Undead attackers on the road
-  - use speak with dead on corpses surrounding them
+  - Use speak with dead on corpses surrounding them
 - Blue Jay friend and eagles' nest
 - Speak with Elminster at entrance to the Shadow-Cursed Lands
 - Don't continue to Moonrise Towers until you've completed the Grymforge (Underdark) content